Disability-Justice-Project/disabilityjusticeproject.org/plugins/svg-support/readme.txt

 == Upgrade Notice ==

+= 2.4.2 =
+2.4.2 fixes srcset issue firing PHP warnings for some themes and original image IDs missing on replacement to inline SVG.

+= 2.4.1 =
+2.4.1 fixes broken WP-CLI.
+Now featuring optional SVG sanitization and ability to target nested SVGs!
+This update contains a lot, please BACKUP YOUR DATABASE AND FILES BEFORE UPDATING!

+= 2.4 =
+Now featuring optional SVG sanitization and ability to target nested SVGs!
+This update contains a lot, please BACKUP YOUR DATABASE AND FILES BEFORE UPDATING!

+= 2.3.21 =
+Fixes featured image display on edit post screen.

+= 2.3.20 =
+Added more security.

 = 2.3.19 =
 Quick update to address PHP warnings from localize_script and to add a SRC check.